jci02/SQL/README.md

 # SQL (Structured Query Language)
 Getting solid in SQL.

 This repository documents my journey to building strong SQL fundamentals through practical queries and exercises.
-The focus is on understanding how to retrieve, manipulate, and analyze data efficiently using SQL.
+The focus is on understanding how to retrieve, manipulate, and analyze data efficiently using SQL while working with **relational databases**.
 All queries in this repository are written and tested using **MySQL**.

-The repository is structured around core SQL concepts, progressing from basic queries to more advanced data analysis techniques commonly used in real-world data work.
+The repository is structured around core SQL concepts, progressing from basic queries to more advanced techniques commonly used in real-world data analysis.

 ---

 ## Lessons Covered

 ### 1. Getting Started With SQL
 Introduction to SQL and relational databases.
-Learn how SQL is used to interact with structured data and understand the workflow of querying datasets.

 Topics include:
 - What SQL is used for
 - Basic database concepts
+- Understanding relational databases
 - Writing and executing queries

 ---